zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 ### 3.1 Structural Polishing Using Long Reads (Quiver)

-***Note: In this section, the first PacBio raw data folder (0001) is used as an example on running the example code.
+***Note: In this section, the first PacBio raw data folder (0001) is used as an example of running the example code.
 All the codes need to run for all 11 PacBio raw data folders to get final results.
-Details on how we run the codes are in each scripts in this repository.***
+Details on how we run the codes are in scripts in this repository.***

-***You need to have your access to smrtanalysis v2.3.0p5 for this section, and ```module load smrtanalysis/2.3.0p5``` before you run***
+***You need to have your access to smrtanalysis v2.3.0p5 for this section, and ```module load smrtanalysis/2.3.0p5``` before you run the codes in this section.***

 ### 3.1.1 Pbalign

-Prior to run Pbalign, a .fofn file for each raw data needs to generate.
-The .fofn file is basically a list of raw data name.
-To generate the fofn file, use ``` ${raw_data_name_prefix} >> input_0001.fofn ```
+Before run Pbalign, a .fofn file for each raw data needs to generate.
+The .fofn file is a list of raw data name.
+To generate the fofn file, use ``` ${raw_data_name_prefix} >> input_0001.fofn ```.

 After generating the .fofn file, we can run Pbalignm, which maps PacBio reads to reference sequences.